Delicious Homemade Maple Syrup Recipe

 Tapping sugar maple trees is one of the first signs of spring.
 Maple syrup season starts when daytime temperatures climb to 35 degrees or more, and nighttime temperatures drop below freezing.
 (For our area this begins in late February to early March.)
 This temperature swing encourages the flow of sap from the roots through the trunk and to the branches.
 The end of the season occurs when sap flow decreases, or when the tree begins to produce buds for leaves (whichever comes first).
-You can tap any kind of maple tree, and produce flavorful sweet syrup.
+You can tap any kind of maple tree, and produce nutritious, flavorful, sweet, homemade syrup.
 We have generic maple tree species that have grown where an old fence line was.
-Their sap may not be as good as the sap of the sugar maple tree, but they still produce delicious real maple syrup!
+Their sap may not be as good as the sap of the sugar maple tree, but they still produce delicious pure maple syrup!

-Collecting Sap Efficiently
+Collecting Sap from Maple Trees Efficiently (Sap Flow)

-When it comes to 4-H projects like these, our kids are extremely busy with extra curricular activities.
+When it comes to 4-H projects like these, our kids are extremely busy with extracurricular activities.
 So we try to come up with the most efficient way for them to get results.
 We purchased 5 gallon buckets for taps, allowing us to collect raw sap on the weekends.
 You can repurpose clean plastic milk jugs or water jugs, but at a 1 gallon max capacity, you’ll have to check on the sap level daily or every other day.
-If you are trying to figure out the number of taps you need, our maple trees put out on average 1 – 5 gallons from a single tap in per week.
+If you are trying to figure out the number of taps you need, our maple sap flow from our trees put out on average 1 – 5 gallons from a single tap per week.
 We use 12 taps, and will usually fill a 32 gallon garbage can per week.
 We bought an extra drill bit that we keep with the taps, which we have marked at 2.5 inches, which is the depth needed for the tap.
-We bought two different size taps to trial.
+We bought two different sized taps to trial.
 There was no difference in output based on the size of the tap.
 The only difference we noticed is that the larger tap has a thicker spile (the tab at the top), which is sometimes needed for the extra force required when removing the taps.

 Shelf Life of Maple Sap

-Homemade Maple Sap Evaporator
+Homemade Maple Syrup Evaporator

 Boiling Maple Sap into Maple Syrup

-Health Benefits of Real Maple Syrup
+Health Benefits of Pure Maple Syrup (Sugar Substitute)

 - Morning coffee